scoskey/m0037/notes.md

 The propositional logic we studied in the first part is a mathematical language that captures some portion of the reasoning that we do as mathematicians.
 It captures the conditional $\rightarrow$ particularly well, and helped us with meaningful applications including graph coloring and Konig's lemma.

 However the propositional language with its boolean connectives still leaves much of mathematical reasoning out.
 For example it is impossible to imagine codifying real analysis or set theory using propositional logic alone.
 For example the definition of limit begins "for all $\epsilon$...".
-Similarly the axiom of Infinity begins "there exists a set $HF$ such that...".
+Similarly the axiom of Infinity begins "there exists a set HF such that...".
 The key concepts that we still need are the *quantifiers* "for all" and "there exists".

 In this part we introduce and elaborate on first order logic, which is logic with boolean connectives and quantifiers.
 The term "first order" means the quantifiers range over elements of a given universe.
 We will not study "second order" logic, but in case you're curious it means the quantifiers may range over sets and functions as well.